A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: A Landscape of POI Recommendation Research

-By leveraging learned preferences of tourists from the aforementioned data, POI RSs strive to provide diverse types of tourism-related recommendations.
-However, evaluating the quality of these recommendations poses a significant challenge.
-Evaluation methodologies for RSs can be categorized into offline evaluations, lab/user studies, and online A/B testing \citep{evaluation_dietmar}.
-Offline evaluations involve training models on a training dataset and then evaluating their performance on a test dataset; lab/user studies typically encompass the invitation of a selected group of users to participate in an experiment, with subsequent collection and analysis of their feedback regarding the recommendations; online A/B testing entails randomly assigning users of a fielded system to groups using different recommendation algorithms and then comparing the user behaviors across these groups, such as click-through rates, purchase rates and user satisfaction levels to discern the effectiveness of the respective recommendation algorithms.
-Offline evaluation, in contrast to the other two evaluation methods, focuses on evaluating the effectiveness of recommendation algorithms using pre-collected historical data.
-Although this approach assumes that only evaluations present in the test set accurately define user preferences, it offers a quick and cost-effective means of evaluating the performance of a recommendation system \citep{3464733}.
-Thus, offline evaluation remains essential for investigating specific aspects of recommendation algorithms \citep{JannachPRZ21}.
+When faced with a list of candidate POIs provided by the recommendation model, evaluating the quality of these recommendations poses a significant challenge.
+Evaluation approaches for RSs can be categorized into offline evaluations, lab/user studies and online A/B testing \citep{evaluation_dietmar}.
+Offline evaluations assess the performance of recommendation models through the user‘s historical data; lab/user studies typically encompass the invitation of a selected group of users to participate in an experiment, with subsequent collection and analysis of their feedback regarding the recommendations; online A/B testing entails randomly assigning users of a fielded system to groups using different recommendation algorithms and then comparing the user behaviors across these groups, such as click-through rates, purchase rates and user satisfaction levels to discern the effectiveness of the respective recommendation algorithms \citep{offlineE}.
+Next, we present the details of the different evaluation approaches utilized in POI recommendation research.